|§1–§3. The dates | §4–§5. Calendars and prophecy | §6. Christmas and Easter | §7–§8. Sources|

 (If you’re doing research on this, you’ll often see a passage in Georgios Synkellos cited: that’s the Africanus excerpt mentioned above.)

 Now, Phlegon’s eclipse was a real historical eclipse, which passed over the Levant in 29 CE; and 29 CE is exactly the year that most sources give for Jesus’ death date, pinning it to the consulship of Rubellius Geminus and Fufius Geminus.
 So it’s extremely likely that Eusebius’ date of Ol.
 202,4 (202nd Olympiad, 4th year) was already an error for Ol.
 201,4, the actual year of their consulship.
-That error is presumably the origin of the confusion between 29 CE and 32/33 CE that we see in pseudo-Hippolytus and the Acts of Pilate (see §7).
+That error could in part be responsible for the confusion between 29 CE and 32/33 CE that we see in Hippolytus and the Acts of Pilate (see §7).

 Tertullian and Julius Africanus argued that a natural eclipse had nothing to do with Jesus’ death, and in this they were perfectly correct.
 We know more about the eclipse than they did, and it turns out it’s even sillier than they thought.
 (1) As Africanus points out, Passover takes place at full moon; a natural solar eclipse implies new moon.
 (2) The real eclipse took place in November; Passover is in spring.
 (3) The path of totality passed about 700 km north of Jerusalem.
 (4) Totality lasted just under 2 minutes, not 3 hours.
 Phlegon’s report evidently didn’t mention any of these things.
 In addition, the eclipse took place in the consulship that we see cited in Christian sources, the consulship of Rubellius Geminus and Fufius Geminus; but the Olympiad year runs from midsummer to midsummer, so November 29 actually fell in Ol.
 202,1, not Ol.
 201,4.
 None of the surviving writers knew Phlegon’s book firsthand, as we’ve seen.
 (They didn’t have direct access to consular fasti either: they invariably misspell the consuls’ names, in several different ways.)